 In the basic HMM formulation the observable state-dependent process comes from a mixture of N distributions, one for each state.
-These distribution come from a common family (e.g. Normal, Weibull or Gamma) and each one have their own set of parameter values.
+These distributions come from a common family (e.g. Normal, Weibull or Gamma) and each one have their own set of parameter values.
 The active distribution is determined by the state the system is in at a given time t.
 The observations therefore are a realization from one of these distributions.
 The distribution parameters, state transition probabilities and other model parameters can be estimated by numerical maximization of the Likelihood (Zucchini, Iain MacDonald, and Roland Langrock 2016).
 With the model parameters in hand, the most probable state sequence can be found by the Viterbi algorithm (Brett T. McClintock et al. 2020; Zucchini, Iain MacDonald, and Roland Langrock 2016).

 vantagem do HMM para modelar series temporais